top of page

 Conductor & Educator

-Joseph P. Scott currently teaches at Saint Martin's University in Lacey, WA where he directs the Wind Ensemble and teaches courses in music education and music theory.
+Joseph P. Scott (he/him) currently teaches at Pierce College in Puyallup, WA where he serves as Assistant Professor of Instrumental Music.
+In this position, Joseph conducts the Pierce College Concert Band and Orchestra and teaches courses in music theory.
+Prior to this appointment, Joseph taught at Saint Martin's University in Lacey, WA where he directed the Wind Ensemble and taught courses in music education and music theory.
 While in his first year on faculty at SMU, Joseph was nominated for Faculty of the Year (2022-2023) for "excellence in teaching, high standards and rigor in the classroom, high expectations for student performance, and high level of empathy and concern for student growth and development."
-Prior to this appointment, Joseph served as conductor of the College of the Holy Cross Wind Ensemble & Orchestra and assistant conductor of the University of Maryland’s Wind Orchestra and Wind Ensemble.
+Joseph served as conductor of the College of the Holy Cross Wind Ensemble & Orchestra and assistant conductor of the University of Maryland’s Wind Orchestra and Wind Ensemble.
 Joseph served as music director and conductor of the Maryland Community Band based in College Park, MD.
 In addition to leading ensembles, Joseph's teaching experience includes undergraduate-level conducting classes and guest lectures in music education and ensemble leadership.
-Joseph was recently a guest conductor with the University of Maryland Repertoire Orchestra and frequently serves as an adjudicator in California and Maryland for solo and large ensemble festivals as well as honor bands.
+Joseph was recently a guest conductor with the University of Maryland Repertoire Orchestra and frequently serves as a guest conductor and adjudicator in Washington, California, Maryland and internationally for solo and large ensemble festivals, as well as honor bands.
 Before starting at the University of Maryland, Joseph was the Director of Instrumental Music at Clayton Valley Charter High School in Concord, California, where he was responsible for conducting the Wind Ensemble, Symphonic Band, Orchestra, Jazz Band, and Marching Band, as well as instructing Advanced Placement Music Theory.
 Joseph also taught at Mount St. Mary's University where he directed the Pep Band and was a guest conductor of the wind ensemble.

 While in the Bay Area, Joseph kept an active schedule playing the clarinet, performing with the Contra Costa Chamber Orchestra, Chabot Wind Symphony, Golden Gate Park Band, and the San Francisco Wind Ensemble, which performed at the World Association of Symphonic Bands and Ensembles in 2015 and recorded its inaugural CD at Skywalker Ranch in 2014.